knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 # Sentiment Analysis Service for Bookstore Reviews

-Transform how you interpret customer feedback with our Sentiment Analysis Service, specifically designed for bookstore owners.
-This serverless solution using a library to simulate machine learning models to categorize review comments by sentiment: positive, neutral, or negative.
+As a bookstore owner, you aim to receive instant notifications in a Slack channel whenever a customer submits a new **negative** review comment.
+By leveraging Knative Function, you can set up a serverless function that contains a simple sentiment analysis service to categorize review comments by sentiment.
 ## What Knative features will we learn about?

 - The easiness to use **Knative Function** to deploy your service, and make it be managed by **Knative Serving**, which give you the ability to auto-scale your service to zero, and scale up to handle the demand.